KelvinHere/Yoga_Milestone_4/README.md

-stop someone using lesson id to put a review on a lesson they have not paid for lesson flags count down when being dealt with superuser can access all lessons
+stop someone using lesson id to put a review on a lesson they have not paid for lesson flags count down when being dealt with superuser can access all lessons prompt for new instructors to fill out their card description 404 page
-404 page

 setup development database before submitting